Explainer: What's in the U.S. coronavirus aid bill?

 Self-employed workers would also be able to claim a refundable tax credit to cover sick-leave costs.

-The bill would not apply to large employers like McDonald’s Corp that do not provide paid sick leave.
+The bill would not apply to large employers like McDonald’s Corp (MCD.N) that do not provide paid sick leave.
 House Speaker Nancy Pelosi, the top Democrat in Congress, said on Twitter that such companies should pay for those benefits out of their own pockets.
-Some large employers, including Walmart Inc and Darden Restaurants, have announced they will do so.
+Some large employers, including Walmart Inc (WMT.N) and Darden Restaurants (DRI.N), have announced they will do so.

 The bill would not establish the permanent paid sick-leave benefit that Democrats have long sought.
 It would only apply to coronavirus-related illnesses, and would last only through the end of the calendar year.